MobileCloudNetworking/mobaas/README.md

    * `bundle_location`: this is where your service orchestrator bundle is located.
 Currently **only** file path locations are supported
  * `cloud_controller`
    * `nb_api`: The URL to the North-bound API of the [CloudController](https://git.mobile-cloud-networking.eu/cloudcontroller/mcn_cc_api)
+   * `ops_api`: The URL to the OpenShift instance running behind the NBAPI.
+This is currently **ONLY** a work around and will be removed in the future.

 This service manager framework assumes that the bundle supplied will be deployed using git.

+### Configuration of demo SO bundle

+There are some support files that the SM and the CC rely upon.
+These support files must be stored under the root of your SO bundle in a folder named `support`.

+If you wish to run the example you will possibly have to update one of them.

+The `support/pre_start_python` file contains a variable that points to the AAA service.
+For this demo, the URI value of `DESIGN_URI` should be set to your OpenStack keystone API e.g. `http://$KEYSTONE_HOST:5000/v2.0`.

+There is no further configuration needed for the bundle.

 ### Cavaets

  * Make sure that for the user running the SM process that the following line appears in `~/.ssh/config`

         StrictHostKeyChecking no

 ## Usage